Anastasiia-cn/SQL_Metrics-for-Campaigns-Analysis/README.md

-This is one of my SQL projects where I combined data from four tables, used operators as case and coalesce, aggregate functions to calculate metrics for campaigns analysis.
+This is one of my SQL projects where I combined data from four tables in CTE, used operators as case and coalesce, aggregate functions to calculate metrics for campaigns analysis.